Update: Fatal Fire, Toanui Street, Burnham

 Attributed to Detective Sergeant Brent Menzies.

-Together with Fire Investigators from Fire and Emergency New Zealand, Police are conducting a scene examination at the address to determine the cause of the fire.
+Police together with investigators from Fire and Emergency New Zealand have now completed a scene examination following a fatal fire at a residential address at Burnham Military Camp.

-This work is ongoing, and staff will return to the scene tomorrow.
+Enquiries are ongoing however Police do not believe at this stage the fire to be suspicious.

-The body of the deceased has been removed from the property and will undergo a formal identification process which is expected to take some time.
+Although formal identification procedures are still ongoing, Police are able to confirm that the person who died in the fire was a 16-year-old female.